Radioactive Man (comics): Chen Lu

-Ultimately, following the events of the Secret Invasion, Norman Osborn and Moonstone began the process of neutralizing the members of the Thunderbolts who would oppose Osborn in his plan to exploit the invasion for his own personal agenda, in order to gain more power.
+After the events of Secret Invasion, Osborn and Moonstone began the process of neutralizing the members of the Thunderbolts who oppose Osborn in his plan to exploit the invasion for his own personal agenda to gain more power.
 Osborn arranged for Chen to be deported back to China, leading to a bittersweet departure involving himself and Songbird.

-The Radioactive Man reappears in The Mighty Avengers as part of People's Defense Force, China's indigenous group of metahumans.
+Radioactive Man reappears in The Mighty Avengers as part of People's Defense Force, China's indigenous group of superhumans.
 The Radioactive Man demonstrates that at close proximity he can safely absorb the radiation of Inhuman Xerogen crystals and presumably safely absorb Terrigen Mist.
 However, the People's Defense Force is largely defeated by an invading entity known as The Unspoken, a deposed former king of the Inhumans.
 The Unspoken is defeated in China by the Mighty Avengers.

 During the Heroic Age storyline, a young man named Warhead appeared as a member of the Bastards of Evil, claiming to be the son of Radioactive Man.
 He has been shown to have similar powers, but killed himself in a mass explosion that killed hundreds of people.

 Radioactive Man later released a Chinese dragon made of magic in the Federal Bank Reserve.
-While Captain America, Iron Man, the female Thor, and Vision fought the Chinese dragon, Spider-Man, Ms. Marvel, and Nova encounter Radioactive Man.
+While Captain America, Iron Man, the female Thor, and Vision fought the dragon, Spider-Man, Ms. Marvel, and Nova encounter Radioactive Man.
 The senior Avengers managed to destroy the dragon, but upon reuniting with their wards, they learn they let Radioactive Man escape.
 The young heroes explain they were forced to leave Radioactive Man alone as there was a man that needed to be rescued.
 The senior Avengers are proud of what the young heroes did as heroes are meant to protect people first and foremost and welcomes them to the team.

+In Immortal Thor, Radioactive Man allies with Grey Gargoyle, King Cobra, and Mister Hyde to attack Thor on Dario Agger's behalf while maintaining his Thunderbolts status.
+With help from Enchantress, Sif, and Magni, Thor defeats the villains who are taken to the Roxxon subsidiary Daedalus LLC.

 Igor Stancheck

-Featured in the fourth volume of Black Panther, Igor Stancheck is a Russian mutate and is one of several mercenaries (including Rhino, Batroc, and the Vatican Black Knight), orchestrated by Klaw into invading the fictional African kingdom of Wakanda.
-The group makes an unsuccessful attempt to destroy the huge mound of the metal vibranium located at the heart of Black Panther's kingdom.
-He was killed in battle by Shuri using the Black Knight's Ebony Blade.
+Featured in the fourth volume of Black Panther, Igor Stancheck is a Russian mutate and is one of several mercenaries (including Rhino, Batroc, Cannibal, and the Vatican Black Knight) who invade Wakanda.
+The group makes an unsuccessful attempt to destroy the vibranium mound located at the heart of Black Panther's kingdom.
+During this, Shuri kills Stancheck using Black Knight's Ebony Blade.